About This Site

 - I live with my husband of over a decade, Rob, who works in retail by day and is a budding fiction author by night.
 He’s been working on his first book for the last two years and if he ever finishes, I’ll let you know.

-- We have no human children, but we do live with and love seven feline fur-babies.
-To answer the usual question “how did you end up with seven cats?!?” – we originally had two and adopted a female who turned out to be a week pregnant.
+- We have no human children, but we do live with and love eight feline fur-babies.
+To answer the usual question “how did you end up with eight cats?!?” – we originally had two and adopted a female who turned out to be a week pregnant.
 We kept her and the entire litter – four boys.
+That got us to seven, which was our number for many years.
+We lost a cat in November 2016 to old age and adopted a stray mama cat and kitten who started living on our front porch that same month.
+That’s how we got to eight.

 - I love to read (mostly sci-fi, fantasy, classics and young adult dystopian fiction), play computer games (mostly simulation, time management and adventure, garden and watch Netflix.
 I also play the violin (not as often as I’d like) and just acquired all of the gear to begin oil painting.
-I crochet too, but usually only in the winter months and usually while watching Steeler games.
+I crochet too, but usually only in the winter months and usually while watching Steeler games, and I do extreme couponing shopping trips on a weekly basis with my best friend, Rhiannon.

 - We purchased a 1920 Colonial style house in 2015 and are in the slow process of remodeling it to suit our tastes.
 Being neither rich nor having a lot of free time on our hands, this is a long-term project.
 It’s such fun though!